CodeMonkey-Rujunt/eye/README.md

-# Deep Learning models for Ocular Disease Recognition
+# Ocular Disease Recognition with PyTorch

 ## Introduction

 ## Dataset

-The ODIR-5K (Ocular Disease Intelligent Recognition) dataset consists of over 5000 fundus images.
+The `ODIR-5K` dataset consists of over 7000 eye fundus images.
 It consists of 8 labels, which are 6 major ocular disease labels and normal and other labels.

 <img src="figure/input.png" alt="input" width="300px" />